City Centre and old town in Malaga

 A more cosmopolitan area due to the presence of a large amount of foreigners that assist to the Spanish schools in the area.
 There is a wide range of places to have a great time, such as the tapa bar areas, beach bars and hotspots to enjoy the Malaga nights.

-There is a wide selection of hotels in Malaga so that you can enjoy your holidays on the Costa del Sol.
-Here below we have listed a few of the most demanded in Malaga:
+Here below we have listed a few of the most demanded hotels in Malaga:

 - Hotel Málaga Palacio 4 stars